kornavol/React-data-and-forms/README.md

 ## To-DO

-- Change input passwor to * and add function which will be show it.
+- Make a switcher which wil be toggle pass <-> text.
+In this case we can show or hide a password.

 ## Questions